 Graduates are also able to monitor and suggest corrections towards undertaken actions, address new development strategies within organizations, both public and private.

-This makes BEA graduates fit to work as market analysts or professional experts in different and complex economic systems with high responsibilities like multinational corporations, banks or government institutions, NGO’s, as well as international research institutions and public administrations.
+This makes BEA graduates fit to work as market and data analysts or professional experts in different and complex economic systems with high responsibilities like multinational corporations, banks or government institutions, NGO's, as well as international research institutions and public administrations.

 In addition, BEA Master Programme provides graduates with the necessary foundations in economics and statistics to proceed to a PhD.